diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 Prices
 ======

-Optional you can add additonal prices to the payment method and restrict them with criteria.
+Optional you can add additional prices to the payment method and restrict them with criteria.
 The first price which meets all criteria will be taken.

 .. image:: /images/how_to_payment_prices.*